Particular/docs.particular.net/README.md

  * Grammar
  * Version specific language and content is correct
  * Language is concise
  * All links are relevant.
-No 3rd part links have redirects or 404s.
+No 3rd party links have redirects or 404s.
  * Are there any more links that can be added to improve the content
  * Content is correct up to and including the current released version
  * Tags are correct